Quick Answer

 Citizenship deadlines

 DELF B2: several sessions per year (often March, June, September, December — confirm with your centre).
-Low first-attempt pass rate means many candidates plan two sittings.
+The steep first-attempt bar means many candidates plan two sittings.
 CELI 2: typically three rounds per year; carry-over makes the second attempt shorter and cheaper if you bank papers.
 For a tight deadline, Italy’s retake mechanics are often more predictable.

 When DELF B2 is still the right choice